kean/articles/2016-01-10-immutability-and-builder-pattern.markdown

 uuid: 944811d2-f3f0-425c-8178-e317873e74cf
 ---

-We all know about the [advantages of immutable objects](https://www.objc.io/issues/7-foundation/value-objects/).
-Most of the immutable objects that we use are model objects that tend to have a lot or properties.
-The question is how to initialize those properties without creating a telescoping initializer.
+We are all aware of the [advantages of immutable objects](https://www.objc.io/issues/7-foundation/value-objects/).
+These is often a desire to make all or most model objects immutable, but they tend to have a lot of properties.
+How do you initialize such objects without creating a [telescoping initializer](https://stackoverflow.com/questions/11748682/telescoping-constructor)?

 {% include ad-hor.html %}

 ## Immutable Objects in Cocoa

-First idea that comes to mind is to follow the steps of the platform. `Cocoa` objects are either mutable or immutable.
-A good example of such object might be a `NSURLRequest` which has quite a lot of properties.
-We use its mutable counterpart `NSMutableURLRequest` to change the values of those properties. `NSMutableURLRequest` is a subclass of `NSURLRequest` which in turn implements `NSCopying` and `NSMutableCopying` protocols.
+The first idea that comes to mind is to follow the steps of the platform. `Cocoa` objects often have an immutable and mutable counterpart.
+A good example of an immutable object is a `NSURLRequest` which has lots of properties.
+To construct it, you use its mutable counterpart `NSMutableURLRequest`. `NSMutableURLRequest` is a subclass of `NSURLRequest` which in turn implements `NSCopying` and `NSMutableCopying` protocols.
 We could do the same with our own classes.

 Let's implement a `User` class and its mutable counterpart: